smurthy/beautiful-jekyll/_posts/2018-01-06-setup-phoenix-framework-in-5-minutes.md

 ---
 ## Welcoming the erlang web stack: Phoenix and Elixir

-These days I crave fault tolerance, distribution, concurrency, and high availability in my projects.
-For whatever reason I was pursuing the node.js to achieve this task.
+I was looking for a web framework with high fault tolerance, distribution, concurrency, and availability in my projects.
+For whatever reason I was pursuing node.js and expressjs to achieve this task.
 Its anychronous processing on a single thread was definitely not optimal for my use case.

 This lead me to Erlang.
 Erlang was born in telecom by Ericsson in the 80s.
 It reportedly handles around 50% of the world telecom traffic.
 You also can look at the word's other meaning, [a unit of telecommunications traffic measurement](http://www.erlang.com/whatis.html#erlang), to understand its origin and importance.